awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

   loglevel: INFO
 ```

-For sample Lambda functions that use the Python API, see [Using Curator to Rotate Data in Amazon Elasticsearch Service](curator.md)\.
+For sample Lambda functions that use the Python API, see [Using Curator to rotate data in Amazon Elasticsearch Service](curator.md)\.